cairo-book/cairo-book/src/ch06-02-defining-modules-to-control-scope.md

 to find the definitions relevant to them.
 Programmers adding new functionality to this code would know where to place the code to keep the program organized.

-Earlier, we mentioned that _src/lib.cairo_ is called crate roots.
-The reason for their name is that the contents of either of these two files form a module named `crate` at the root of the crate’s module structure, known as the _module tree_.
+Earlier, we mentioned that _src/lib.cairo_ is called the crate root.
+The reason for this name is that the content of this file form a module named after the crate name at the root of the crate’s module structure, known as the _module tree_.

 Listing 6-2 shows the module tree for the structure in Listing 6-1.